Praneethsvch/praneethsvch.github.io/projects/floodnet.md

 <img src="/projects/components.png" alt="lab-simulator" style="zoom:24%;" />

 The library used was IBM LMIC, a C based library which implements LoRaWAN-MAC in C. The examples provioded in the library were primitive and working of LoRaWAN technology requires hard real-time deadlines.
-After long summer battles with LMIC, I successfully developed stable firmware with ultra-low power consumption.
+After long summer battles with LMIC, I successfully developed a stable [firmware library](https://github.com/floodsense/floodsense_sensor) with ultra-low power consumption.

 # Back-end development